COMMON MYTHS ABOUT HYPNOSIS

 Fact: This misconception is based on media portrayal of hypnosis.
 The truth is that people, who volunteer to be on stage, allow themselves to participate in and respond to suggestions designed around entertainment.
-Hypnotherapy, on the other hand, is a serious process of self-improvement.
+Consulting Hypnotism, on the other hand, is a serious process of self-improvement.
 No one can control your mind, unless you allow him or her to do so.
-A hypnotherapist gives you suggestions that you want to be given, based on your goals and objectives.
+A hypnotist gives you suggestions that you want to be given, based on your goals and objectives.
 At no point during hypnosis will you lose control of your mind.
 If you hear a suggestion that you do not agree with, or do not understand, your subconscious mind will automatically reject it.
 If anything, you are in more control as hypnosis a state of hyper-awareness and gives you access to both the conscious and subconscious levels of awareness simultaneously.

 “When I am hypnotized, I may get stuck in trance”